vbalab/ysda/courses/nlp/notes.md

     1 & \text{otherwise}
     \end{cases} $

-  - prevents overweighting very frequent words (like “the”).
+  - prevents overweighting very frequent words (like "the").
   - ensures rare co-occurrences don’t dominate either.

 After training, the **final embedding for a word** is often taken as the sum or average of $ w_i $ and $ \tilde{w}_i $.